lfzkoala/lfzkoala.github.io/_posts/2025-12-27-my-crypto-prediction-for-2026.md

 </a>

-- **BTC volatility keeps compressing and looks more macro-like**: a broader holder base + more passive and regulated flows = fewer extreme candles.
+- **BTC volatility keeps compressing close to SP500/QQQ, and looks more macro-like**: a broader holder base + more passive and regulated flows = fewer extreme candles.
 - **The “4-year cycle” keeps weakening**: the halving still matters, but its marginal impact fades; rates and liquidity matter more.

 #### Institutions, regulation, and distribution

 - **The U.S. enters an “ETF expansion” era**: beyond BTC/ETH, more index, thematic, and yield-wrapped products become easy to buy.
-- **Market-structure clarity becomes a top catalyst**: once rules are clearer, banks/brokers/wealth platforms can distribute at scale.
+- **Market structure clarity becomes a top catalyst**: once rules are clearer, banks/brokers/wealth platforms can distribute at scale.
-- **Flows beat vibes (at least in windows)**: net demand through regulated rails can outpace new supply, and pricing gets driven by flows more than retail mood.
+- **Flows beat vibes**: net demand through regulated rails can outpace new supply, and pricing gets driven by flows more than retail mood.

-#### Infrastructure + corporatization (M&A, full-stack)
+#### Infrastructure and corporatization

-- **M&A stays hot and “full-stack platforms” consolidate share**: trading, custody, lending, settlement, compliance, and data get integrated into a smaller set of winners.
+- **M&A stays hot and full-stack platforms consolidate share**: trading, custody, lending, settlement, compliance, and data get integrated into a smaller set of winners.
-- **Crypto equities improve on a relative basis**: clearer rules + broader product lines + consolidation improve business quality (more fintech/market-infra-like).
+- **Crypto equities improve on a relative basis**: clearer rules, broader product lines and consolidation will improve business quality.

 #### Stablecoins & payments